lmzh123/CarND-LaneLines-P1/report.md

 ### 1. Lane lines detection pipeline.

-First step in the pipeline is to simply load the image and convert it to gray scale for it to be easier to process and discar the color information which is not goint to be taken into account this time.
+First step in the pipeline is to simply load the image and convert it to gray scale for it to be easier to process and discard the color information which is not goint to be taken into account this time.

 Original image             |  Gray scale image :-------------------------:|:-------------------------: